w3f/polkadot-wiki/docs/learn/learn-DOT-inflation.md

 the network, especially in the early phases.
 Ending inflation too soon could limit growth while ending inflation too late (after the ecosystem has reached a mature stage) could dilute the value of your currency with no further growth for the ecosystem.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} is a young network, and it is currently in a growing stage and has yet to reach maturity.

 ## Inflation Model

 The chart below shows the inflation model of the network.
-Depending on the number of staked tokens, the distribution of the inflation to validators/nominators versus the treasury will change dynamically to provide incentives to participate (or not participate) in staking.
+Depending on the number of staked tokens, the distribution of the inflation to validators and nominators versus the treasury will change dynamically to provide incentives to participate (or not participate) in staking.

-There is an _ideal staking rate_ (in the figure set to 0.5 or 50%) that the network tries to maintain.
+There is a [dynamic _ideal staking rate_](#ideal-staking-rate) (in the figure set to 0.5 or 50%) that the network tries to maintain.
 The goal is to have the _system staking rate_ meet the _ideal staking rate_.
 The system staking rate would be the total amount staked over the total token supply, where the total amount staked is the stake of all validators and nominators on the network.
-The ideal staking rate accounts for having sufficient backing of {{ polkadot: DOT :polkadot }} {{ kusama: KSM :kusama }} to prevent the possible compromise of security while keeping the native token liquid.
+The ideal staking rate accounts for having sufficient backing of {{ polkadot: DOT :polkadot }}
+{{ kusama: KSM :kusama }} to prevent the possible compromise of security while keeping the native token liquid.

 ![staking](../assets/NPoS/staking-rate-with-parachains.png)